FAQ

 What's the food like?

 There's no dinner.
 This is one of the hardest adjustments for most people.
-The hunger usually subsides after Day 2–3.
+The hunger usually subsides after Day 2 or 3.
 Having a solid lunch helps.

 What if I want to leave early?

 You make a commitment to stay all 10 days.
-Leaving early is strongly discouraged because the technique unfolds in stages — leaving partway means you've done the difficult part (breaking old patterns) without the beneficial part (learning the full technique).
+Leaving early is strongly discouraged because the technique unfolds in stages; leaving partway means you've done the difficult part (breaking old patterns) without the beneficial part (receiving the full transmission at the course).

 That said, you're not physically detained.
 If you truly need to leave for an emergency or serious medical reason, you can.
 But mild discomfort or restlessness is expected and passes.

-In my experience, Days 2–4 are the hardest.
+In my experience, Days 2 to 4 are the hardest.
 If you make it past Day 4, you'll make it.
-The urge to leave is itself something to observe.

 Is it really free?
 What's the catch?